- County Departments

 - Sullivan County Health Care

 Many residents with Medicare also have a Supplemental Insurance such as AARP, Blue Cross/Blue Shield, etc. All insurances must be preauthorized by our Business Office Manager.
 Medicare will pay for the first twenty days of the residents stay in full.
 The purpose of Supplemental Insurance at a nursing home is to pay the portion per day that Medicare does not cover from the 21st day to the final 100th day of the residents stay requiring skilled care.
 At Sullivan County Health Care a fee of $170.50 per day is charged for day 21-100.

 Long Term Care Insurance

 "Private-Pay" residents whom have Long Term Care Insurance are responsible for paying their own Sullivan County Health Care charges, applying for reimbursement through their insurance company and paying balances not covered by their individual policies.
 See the Daily Room Rates page.

 Health Care Information

-If you are a Medicaid recipient, or will be applying for Medicaid, an assessment will need to be done prior to admission for the state to determine eligibility for nursing home level of care.
-We will coordinate the necessary paperwork for this assessment with your doctor and/or home health agency.
+If the potential resident is a Medicaid recipient, or will be applying for Medicaid, an assessment will need to be done prior to admission for the state to determine eligibility for nursing home level of care.
+We will coordinate the necessary paperwork for this assessment with the potential resident's primary care doctor and/or home health agency.